OMERNAJ-hub/Vortex-Fiber-Engine/docs/guide/error-handling.md

 id: error-handling
 title: 🐛 Error Handling
 description: >-
-  Fiber supports centralized error handling by returning an error to the handler which allows you to log errors to external services or send a customized HTTP response to the client.
+  Vortex supports centralized error handling by returning an error to the handler which allows you to log errors to external services or send a customized HTTP response to the client.
 sidebar_position: 4